Mumble-SRL/MBAutomationSwift/Readme.md

 MBManager.shared.plugins = [MBAutomation(), ... other plugins]
 ```

-MBAutomation can bbe initialized with 2 parameters:
+MBAutomation can bbe initialized with 3 optional parameters:

-* `trackingEnabled` if the tracking is enabled or not, setting this to false all the tracking will be disabled
+* `trackingEnabled`: If the tracking is enabled or not, setting this to false all the tracking will be disabled
-* `trackViewsAutomatically` if the automatic track of views is enabled or not
+* `trackViewsAutomatically`: If the automatic track of views is enabled or not
+* `eventsTimerTime`: The frequency used to send events and view to MBurger

 # Triggers